 - 1. Clothing must be neat and clean.
 No garment may be worn that is cut-off, faded, ragged or torn.
 Clothing must have appropriate hems, exhibit no slits, tears, or holes. - 2.
 Clothing or accessories that promote or depict obscenities, drugs, tobacco, alcohol, weapons, violence, gangs, hate or division are not permitted. - 3.
 Crop tops, clothing exposing bare midriffs, tank tops, halter tops, plunging necklines, tube tops, spaghetti straps, open-sided shirts, skirts and shorts shorter than mid-thigh (finger-tip length), and see-through or mesh materials which expose bare skin are not permitted at school.
 Undergarments must be fully covered. - 4.
-Safe footwear must be worn at all times.
-Sandals and clogs are not allowed in grades TK-5.
-Students in grades 6-12 may not wear sandals or clogs during PE/Athletic classes, or other classes that involve outdoor physical activity.
-Slippers and flip-flops are not permitted.

-- 5. Hats or caps are to be worn in an acceptable manner, may not be worn in the classroom or inside school buildings, and must reflect uniform colors.
-The only sports caps permitted are those representing AAE.
-Hoods (hoodies) that are attached to shirts/sweatshirts/jackets may not be worn in the classroom or inside school buildings. - 6.
-Any apparel, accessories, or manner of grooming which by virtue of its arrangement, trademark, or any other attribute denotes gang affiliation or promotes drug use, disruptive behavior, or violence is not permitted. - 7.
+Safe footwear with closed toe must be worn at all times.
+Slippers, flip-flops or footwear without proper backing are not permitted. - 5.
+Hoods from sweatshirts or jacket, Hats or caps may not be worn in the classroom or inside school buildings, and must reflect uniform colors including logos.
+The only sports' teams' caps permitted are those representing AAE. - 6.
+Any clothing, accessories, or grooming styles that indicate gang affiliation, promote drug use, encourage disruptive behavior or violence through their design, branding, or any other characteristic are prohibited. - 7.
 Sunglasses (unless prescription) may not be worn in classrooms or inside school buildings. - 8.
 Jewelry or accessories which may be considered disruptive or a safety hazard are not permitted.
-Ear piercings and a single, small nose piercing is permitted.
+Ear piercings and a single, small nose piercing are permitted.
 Gauges are not permitted. - 9.
 Tattoos or drawings on the body may not be visible while on campus. - 10.
 Hairstyles that are disruptive to the educational process are not permitted. - 11.
 Meeting the requirements of the dress code does not prohibit a student from adhering to the tenets of an established religion or faith as they relate to dress and grooming. - 12.
 Anything not specifically covered in the above code that is disruptive to the educational process or considered to pose a safety hazard will be at the discretion of the school administration or designee.